spook/ink2pdf/README.md

 ## How's it work?

-The trick-within-a-trick is to put a page number in each of your layer names.
+### A Layer is a Page

+By default, each layer in your Inkscape document becomes a page in the PDF output.
+You can also specify on the command line that one of the layers is a background for all the other pages.
+For more detailed control over the layer-to-page mappings, use *page prefixes*.

+### Sublayers?

+Inkscape sublayers are left as-is.
+If the parent layer is mapped to a page, then the sublayers, if any, are also mapped if they are set visible in the Inkscape file.

+### The Page Prefix

+For more control over how pages are mapped from layers, use *page prefixes*.

+This works by prefixing each layer's name with a page number, using a special format.
 For example, consider these layer names:

     p1) Introduction
     p2) The Problem